Word Gems

 E. The term “ego” itself means “I” and imparts a feeling of self.

 K. And "self" is accurate, but only to an extent.
-We are separate, but not as stand-alone entities, only “wholly owned subsidiaries of a parent corporation.”
+We are separate, but not as stand-alone entities, we're like “wholly owned subsidiaries of a parent corporation.”

 E. I like that.